-If you have trouble with the normal Football Pro '95 installation, you can try installing the program manually.
+If you have trouble with the normal Football Pro installation, you can try installing the program manually.
 (You need to be confident with MS-DOS commands to do this.)

-For full instructions, see the file MANFB95.TXT on the Football Pro '95 CD or Disk #1.
-You may view or print this file using your MS-DOS EDIT utility, the Windows Notepad, or your preferred word processor in its textonly mode.
+For full instructions, see the file MANFB96.TXT on the Football Pro CD.
+You may view or print this file using your MS-DOS EDIT utility, the Windows Notepad, or your preferred word processor in its text-only mode.